mkf/pass-stdout/README.txt

-if you use it like `-k username` it will select the line out of not all lines but out of only the lines starting with `username:`
+if you use it like `-k username` it will select the line out of not all lines but out of only the lines starting with `username:` and it will strip it off the keyword and colon and preceding non-isgraph characters

 there is a `-n` option
 if you use it like `-n 2`